blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Sql_Injection10.java.md

 # Answer

 It is an SQL Injection issue. 'username' and 'password' parameters are vulnerable spot.
 These parameters are being concatenated to build a SQL query without a proper sanitization.
-Also 'PreparedStatement' is in use, however with an insecure implementation.
+Also 'PreparedStatement' is implemented in a wrong way.
 A proper parameterization plays crucial role against SQL injections.